Nate0523/pyro-client/README.md

 ###### b1.6.1 -- Fixed a bug where if you closed out of the window sometimes it would reappear.
 ###### b1.6.0 -- Added an ASCII fire to the "Start Client" page.
 Also added additional instructions to the Start Client page as well.
 ###### b1.5.0 -- Cleaned up the GUI and made it look better.
 I also posted my project to GitHub.
-###### b1.4.0 -- The latest release I had logged, looks really bad.
+###### b1.4.0 -- The earliest release I had logged, looks really bad.
 The first version with an actual GUI when you start it up.